 Assemble the appropriate calibration standards and supplies.

-Determine the accuracy of the instruments by either performing an initial calibration or checking the calibration before leaving the base of operations.
-Document the calibration check.
+Determine the accuracy of the instruments by either performing an initial calibration and initial calibration verification, OR continuing calibration verification before leaving the base of operations.
+Document the calibration and calibration verification steps.

 See "General Field Support Equipment Checklist”, item 7.